-Only one positive COVID-19 test at NCAA women’s tournament
+Weighty issue: Inequity raised in women’s, men’s tourneys

 Everyone will continue to be tested daily.

-PRESIDENTIAL PICKS:
+PRESIDENTIAL PICKS

 Former President Barack Obama picked Baylor to win the national championship this year beating Stanford in the championship game.